Aam Ganv

 Aam Ganv is a village in Badaun Tehsil and Budaun district, Uttar Pradesh, India.
 Aam Ganv village is administrated by Gram panchayat who is elected by the residents of that village.
-Aam Ganv is 8 kilometers away from Badaun City.
+Aam Ganv is 7 kilometers away from Badaun City.
 The total geographical area of the village is 536.58 hectares.
 There are 398 houses in Aam Ganv village.
+Narendra Kumar is the present "Panchayat Head" of the Village.